ismlkrkmz/spectrum-engine/README.md

 *Touching, Tasting and Smelling is not yet available.
 Because of they are not able to measure with sensors and even if they are available for that then there might be a False Reward & Punishment Mechanism in the network anyway*

-> SpectrumEngine's purpose is getting continuous data inputs from different types of sensors as
-> events, depending on the predefined threshold values and creating a complex time based relations
-> between these events in memory and we call that Neural Memory Networking.
-Lastly creating outputs
-> triggered by stimuli that coming from only one perception type.

 ### Version
 0.0.86